Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Tasks, Datasets and Methods

-\paragraph{Dialogue summary (DS).} Dialogue summarization presents a concise account of the key topics, ideas, and arguments discussed during the conversation.
-There are two prominent datasets that address the challenge of dialogue summarization: the SAMSum \cite{gliwa-etal-2019-samsum} and DialogSum \cite{chen-etal-2021-dialogsum} corpora consisting of dialogues and their corresponding summaries. \citet{liang2023enhancing} uses topic-aware Global-Local Centrality (GLC) to extract important context from all sub-topics.
-Other studies have utilized contrastive loss \cite{10055286}, multi-view summary generation \cite{Chen2020MultiViewSM}, post-processing techniques improving the quality of summaries \cite{Lee2021CapturingSI}, external knowledge incorporation \cite{kim-etal-2022-mind}, multimodal summarisation \cite{10.1016/j.knosys.2021.107152}, and methods to reduce hallucinations in generated summaries \cite{Liu2021ControllableND, Narayan2021PlanningWL, Wu2021ControllableAD}.
+\paragraph{Dialogue summary (DS)} Dialogues, despite their importance in communication, can often become lengthy and veer off-topic.
+This can make it challenging to extract the meaningful content from the entire conversation.
+To overcome this issue, the task of dialogue summarization has emerged.
+Dialogue summarization presents a concise account of the key topics, ideas, and arguments discussed during the conversation.
+There are two prominent datasets that address the challenge of dialogue summarization: the SAMSum \citep{gliwa-etal-2019-samsum} and DialogSum \citep{chen-etal-2021-dialogsum} corpora consisting of dialogues and their corresponding summaries.
+The SAMSum dataset consists of dialogues that were curated by linguists who are fluent in English and who attempted to simulate messenger-like conversations.
+While DialogSum consists of face-to-face spoken dialogues covering various daily life topics such as schooling, work, and shopping.
+The dialogues are present in the textual format in both datasets. {Other datasets such as QMSum \citep{zhong-etal-2021-qmsum}, MediaSum \citep{zhu-etal-2021-mediasum}, DiDi \citep{10.1145/3292500.3330683}, CCCS \citep{favre-etal-2015-call}, Telemedicine \citep{joshi-etal-2020-dr}, CRD3 \citep{rameshkumar-bailey-2020-storytelling}, Television Shows \citep{zechner-waibel-2000-diasumm}, AutoMin \citep{nedoluzhko-etal-2022-elitr}, and Clinical Encounter Visits \citep{yim-yetisgen-2021-towards} are also constructed for the task of dialogue summarisation.
+For a detailed guide on the task, we redirect the readers to the extensive survey conducted by \citet{tuggener-etal-2021-summarizing}.
+Many architectures have been proposed to solve the task of dialogue summarisation.} \citet{liang2023enhancing} uses topic-aware Global-Local Centrality (GLC) to extract important context from all sub-topics.
+By combining global- and local-level centralities, the GLC method guides the model to capture salient context and sub-topics while generating summaries.
+Other studies have utilized contrastive loss \citep{10055286}, multi-view summary generation \citep{Chen2020MultiViewSM}, post-processing techniques improving the quality of summaries \citep{Lee2021CapturingSI}, external knowledge incorporation \citep{kim-etal-2022-mind}, multimodal summarisation \citep{10.1016/j.knosys.2021.107152}, and methods to reduce hallucinations in generated summaries \citep{Liu2021ControllableND, Narayan2021PlanningWL, Wu2021ControllableAD}.